We own

 It is all in the details, and knowing what is "hot" or

 desirable now.
-The truth is, there is no telling what will be hot or
+Added to that, there is no telling what will be hot

 Stanley Bedrock Planes

 Condition is crucial.
-On the right is a Stanley #604 Bedrock.
+On the right is a Stanley #602 Bedrock.
+This

 distinctive side rail design.
 These are considered the king of bench